 Asshole Victim: As much as Sgt.
 Hartman having to do his job (as mentioned above), it may be hard to feel sorry for him when he gets killed by Private Pyle.

 A-Team Firing: Sort of in the sniper scene.
 When Eightball is shot, the group starts shooting at the two front buildings.
 Then Doc Jay goes to recover him and gets shot too.
-Then when Animal Mother reaches them, he realizes that there's only a sniper, far behind in a distant building, and that they've wasted bullets shooting at literally nothing..
+Then when Animal Mother reaches them, he realizes that there's only a lone sniper, far back in a distant building, and that they've wasted bullets shooting at literally nothing..
 Justified as it's meant as suppression fire.

 "God has a hard-on for Marines because we kill everything we see!
 He plays His games, we play ours!
 To show our appreciation for so much power, we keep heaven packed with fresh souls!"